aramis-matos/SkyboundDB/README.md

     - Pillow module

 ## Install process and usage
 Simply install the python 3 interpreter along with pandas and pillow and run the SkyBoundDB_GUI.py script.
+Left click will select a character and present their moves.
+Right click will select all of their moves.
+Note that right click only works for the responder.

 ## Program Examples